Travel Pediatric Nurse Jobs

 - Educating families on various pediatric health topics

-- Administering medications, treatments, and tests
+- Administering medications, treatments, and tests to child

 - Assisting doctors with medical procedures

-- Maintaining accurate medical records
+- Manage accurate medical records

 - Working with other healthcare professionals to develop treatment plans